GraniteGobbler/digital-electronics-1/labs/project_UART/README.md

 </p>

 ### Baud Clock

-The [clk_baud](https://github.com/MojmirBegan/digital-electronics-1/blob/main/labs/x1-project_UART/UART/UART.srcs/sources_1/new/clk_baud.vhd) module houses two processes, one is used for selecting a desired baud rate, the other one is a modified version of *p_clk_enable* from [clock_enable](https://github.com/MojmirBegan/digital-electronics-1/blob/main/labs/x1-project_UART/UART/UART.srcs/sources_1/new/clock_enable.vhd).<br>
+The [*clk_baud*](https://github.com/MojmirBegan/digital-electronics-1/blob/main/labs/x1-project_UART/UART/UART.srcs/sources_1/new/clk_baud.vhd) module houses two processes, one is used for selecting a desired baud rate, the other one is a modified version of *p_clk_enable* from [*clock_enable*](https://github.com/MojmirBegan/digital-electronics-1/blob/main/labs/x1-project_UART/UART/UART.srcs/sources_1/new/clock_enable.vhd).<br>
-5 outputs labeled *data0* to *data4* are used for displaying the selected baud rate on the display. *clk_baud* output is used as a downscaled clock for the modules [transmitter](https://github.com/MojmirBegan/digital-electronics-1/blob/main/labs/x1-project_UART/UART/UART.srcs/sources_1/new/transmitter.vhd) and [receiver](https://github.com/MojmirBegan/digital-electronics-1/blob/main/labs/x1-project_UART/UART/UART.srcs/sources_1/new/receiver.vhd).
+5 outputs labeled *data0* to *data4* are used for displaying the selected baud rate on the display. *clk_baud* output is used as a downscaled clock for the modules [*transmitter*](https://github.com/MojmirBegan/digital-electronics-1/blob/main/labs/x1-project_UART/UART/UART.srcs/sources_1/new/transmitter.vhd) and [*receiver*](https://github.com/MojmirBegan/digital-electronics-1/blob/main/labs/x1-project_UART/UART/UART.srcs/sources_1/new/receiver.vhd).

 ### Transmitter

-The [top_transmitter](morse_transmitter/morse_transmitter.srcs/sources_1/new/top.vhd) has four input and three output ports.
-It includes two entities.
-[Bin_7seg](morse_transmitter/morse_transmitter.srcs/sources_1/new/bin_7seg.vhd), which converts the input binary code to individual segment to be set on the display.
-The segment can be blanked by pressing a button (BTNC).
-The second entity [(bin_morse)](morse_transmitter/morse_transmitter.srcs/sources_1/new/bin_morse.vhd) of top design is the main converter from binary format of letter to morse code.
-It contains the [prescaler](morse_transmitter/morse_transmitter.srcs/sources_1/new/clock_enable.vhd), which divide the main clock by g_max = 10 000 000.
-That means, the morse converter is controlled by clock with period of 100 ms.
+The [*transmitter*](https://github.com/MojmirBegan/digital-electronics-1/blob/main/labs/x1-project_UART/UART/UART.srcs/sources_1/new/transmitter.vhd) module packages and transmits the set data in the *P_Transmitting* process.
+It makes use of the *data_busy* flag, so that it transmits only when the process is not busy.
+The loaded data is packaged into the *frame* variable and is then pushed onto the *Tx_out* variable bit by bit.
+This is then followed up by a parity bit and a stop bit.

 ### Receiver

-The software of receiving FPGA board is very similar to the transmitter.
-The [top design](morse_receiver/morse_receiver.srcs/top_receiver.vhd) source also contains two entities.
-First one, called [morse_bin](morse_receiver/morse_receiver.srcs/morse_bin.vhd), parse the input morse code to bin representation of a letter.
-The conversion is done by decision of counter value, which is incremented during high pulse of input signal.
-If the value is 5 the input signal represents dot if it's 15 the signal represents dash.
-A low pulse is also followed by another counter, which when it reaches 200 ms, the reception of letter is considered as finished.
-All counters in this entity are feed by [prescaler](morse_receiver/morse_receiver.srcs/clock_enable.vhd) of constant g_max = 2 000 000, which coresponds to 20 ms. <br> The second part of top design is the same binary to 7 segemnt [converter](Z:/PC-II-SummerSemester/BPC-DE1-project/morse_receiver/morse_receiver.srcs/bin_7seg.vhd) as in the transmitter.
+The [receiver](https://github.com/MojmirBegan/digital-electronics-1/blob/main/labs/x1-project_UART/UART/UART.srcs/sources_1/new/receiver.vhd) module reads the incoming data from *Rx_data*.
+The *inside* process is very similar to the *P_Transmitting* process from the *transmitter* module

 ### Waveforms from simulation